 Students who apply for the SI Fellowship must have a specific social impact venture they are starting or building.
 These ventures range from small-scale student organizations to global organizations.
 Students may also work on an “intrapreneurial” project, which is an entrepreneurial project within an existing organization or company.
 Read the profiles of our current fellows for some examples.

 Any Brown undergraduate may apply for the SI Fellowship.
 Fellows who are graduating after May 2016 will be eligible for funding.
 There are also seats available for fellows who are not eligible for funding - graduate students and students graduating in May 2015.
-In addition, RISD students may apply for the 1 to 2 seats that will be available to them, and students in the Masters in Public Affairs at the Taubman Center for Public Policy may apply for the two seats available to them.
+In addition, RISD students may apply for the 1 to 2 seats that will be available to them.

 How much funding do fellows receive?

 Fellows who are working individually on their venture receive $4,000.
 Teams receive a total of $6,000.
 The purpose of the funding is to allow the fellows to work full-time on their venture during the summer.

 What is the application process for the SI Fellowship?

 Students interested in applying for the Fellowship are encouraged to meet with Lizzie Pollock, Assistant Director of Social Entrepreneurship at the Swearer Center for Public Service to share their ideas and receive initial feedback and input.
 Update: Lizzie Pollock will be unavailable for the fall semester starting October 9.
 We encourage you to meet with Jonathan Kalin, Interim Assistant Director of Social Entrepreneurship to share ideas and receive initial feedback.
 Click here for Jonathan’s open office hours, which are held in the Swearer Center on Mondays and Wednesdays, 3-5pm.

 Students must submit an application for the SI Fellowship that includes a project proposal, a research paper, a personal statement, and two letters of support.
 Draft applications are due on Monday, November 10, 2014.
 Students who submit draft proposals will then be assigned 2-3 advisors who have expertise in the student’s field of interest to help them hone and improve the proposal.
 Final applications are due on Monday, December 22, 2014.